Ravenswood High School (East Palo Alto)

 Ravenswood High School was a public high school located in East Palo Alto, California, United States.
 Opened in 1958, it served the East Palo Alto area of San Mateo County until its closure in 1976.
 In 1958 its enrollment was 629 students.
 During the existence of Ravenswood, East Palo Alto was the low-income area in the shadow of its more affluent neighbors Menlo Park, Atherton and Palo Alto.
-The city of Palo Alto, while adjacent and sharing the same zip code, is a completely different city in Santa Clara County.
+The adjacent city of Palo Alto is a completely different city in Santa Clara County.
 Ravenswood was part of the Sequoia Union High School District, which also serves the southern San Mateo County cities of Belmont, Redwood City, San Carlos, and Woodside.

 History

 The school opened in 1958 with 629 students.
 By 1964 enrollment had risen to 1,285.

 However, white flight from the city of East Palo Alto led to a rapid increase in the percentage of African American students during the 1960s; both the Congress of Racial Equality and the National Association for the Advancement of Colored People expressed concern about de facto segregation.
 Starting in 1965, a group called Mothers for Equal Education demonstrated for the school to be closed and East Palo Alto students sent to majority-white schools, believing that that would give them a better education; for two years, up to 200 students lived with families in Palo Alto or Los Altos in order to attend school there, in a covert program called the "Sneak-out".
 By 1970 enrollment had fallen to 781, 64% black.
-In 1968, A sit in was organized a group name "Students for Higher Education".
+In 1968, a sit in was organized by a group named "Students for Higher Education".
 In the sit in, they called for classes in Black history and certain teachers deemed as "racist" to be fired.
 The sit in was Captained by Charles Boulding (Student Body President) and Odia Chiles who later became Mayor of East Palo Alto.
 In 1968 the district had adopted a voluntary transfer program that essentially legalized the Sneak-out; in 1971 it introduced a voluntary busing program to reduce segregation in all its high schools, and also sought to make Ravenswood a magnet school, introducing an experimental curriculum including three- to six-week "mini-cycle" courses in subjects such as scuba diving, pottery, photography, golf, and mountaineering, and academic advisement and "houses" based on astrological signs.